yaraju/wordnetlib/README.md

 In Maven:

 First add the repo at "https://jitpack.io"
-Then, in your .pom file:
+Then, in your pom.xml file:

  ```xml
  <dependency>